 Ice packs may be helpful for pain from perineal wounds or mastitis.

-Rest and adequate fluid intake are required, particularly for mothers who continue to breast-feed.
+Rest and adequate fluid intake are required, particularly for mothers who are breast-feeding.

 The following signs and symptoms should prompt urgent referral for hospital assessment and, if the woman appears seriously unwell, by emergency ambulance: